ddhartma/Natural-Language-Processing/README.md

     ![image11]

-    - Grey line indicates data push from step to step
+    - Grey line indicates a data push from step to step.
     - Similar to FC networks, there is exactly one neuron for each input.
-    - Additionally: Each Recurrent Modul receives info from previous modul.
-This information from previous time steps.
+    - Additionally: Each recurrent modul receives information from the previous modul (collected information from previous time steps).
 For example: The RNN learns to associate 'They' with 'Jon and Grant'.

 - Learning process:
-    - Like in Feeforward networks RNNs learn via Backpropagation.
+    - Like in feedforward networks RNNs learn via Backpropagation.
 However, in RNNs the error is not only backpropagated to the input layer but also via all (i.e. previous) time steps of the recurrent layers.
     - Later time steps have more influence on predictions then previous ones.

 - Open Jupyter Notebook ```rnn_sentiment_classifier.ipynb```.